 This is just the beginning!
 Each of these wineries are open to wine tourism, and organise wine tastings and guided visits.
 They also host cooking courses, conferences and public or private events.

-If you would like any help planning or booking a wine tour, get in touch with us.
+If you would like any help planning or booking a wine tour to a winery on or off this list, get in touch.

 This article was written by Elisabetta Tosi.